MAP IT

 Explore Rock Creek Park

-DC’s ultimate outdoor mecca is Rock Creek Park, a 4.4-square-mile expanse that includes numerous trails for hiking, biking and exploring.
-There’s more to like about the park, too, like a nature center, picnic areas, riding stables, tennis courts and Peirce Mill, a historical site.
+DC’s ultimate outdoor haven is Rock Creek Park, a 4.4-square-mile expanse that includes 32 miles of trails for hiking and plenty of paved roads (closed to cars) for walking, biking and exploring.
+There’s more to enjoy about the park, too, like a nature center, picnic areas, riding stables, tennis courts, Boulder Bridge and Peirce Mill historic site.

 02